nickmmark/veri-cleanse/README.md

    * restaurants
    * parents - trying to encourage hand hygeine at home

+* This system could be valuable both in the developed and developing world.

 ## Technology
 * BLE beacon signifies entry into a room that requires hand hygiene (signal strength, accuracy, etc)